p-lr/TrekMe/Readme.md

 From there, when selecting a track, there are three buttons at the bottom which enable you to :

-* rename it,
+* Rename it,
-* import it into an existing map (press the import button at the bottom of the list, then choose the map),
+* Import it into an existing map (press the import button at the bottom of the list, then choose the map),
-* share it
+* Share it,
+* Show the elevation profile

 **Multiple-selection mode**